Henry-Sarabia/igdb/README.md

 If you would like to contribute to this project, please adhere to the following guidelines.

+* Submit an issue
 * Fork the repo and add your contribution.
+* Don't forget to add appropriate tests.
-* Make sure to run go fmt, go vet, and golint
+* Make sure to run go fmt, go vet, and golint.
 * Prefer idiomatic Go over non-idiomatic code.
 * Follow the basic Go conventions found [here](https://github.com/golang/go/wiki/CodeReviewComments).
 * If in doubt, try to match your code to the current codebase.